-What the DEIS does not mention is that in every one of those studies only an expansion of one lane per travel side in Maryland was considered.
-Where two lanes were contemplated and retained for consideration, an existing HOV lane would have to be converted to a toll lane.
+What the DEIS does not mention is that in every one of those studies only an expansion of one lane a side in Maryland was considered.
+Where two lanes were contemplated and retained for consideration, an existing lane would have to be converted to a toll lane.
 The studies talked about an additional two lanes a side for Virginia but only one lane a side in Maryland.
-The idea of two additional lanes per side was consistently ruled out for Maryland.
-This includes for the American Legion Bridge, I-495 from the American Legion Bridge up to the I-270 spur, I-270 from MD 121 up to I-70 in Frederick, and I-495 from the I-270 spur around to the Woodrow Wilson Bridge.
+The idea of two additional lanes a side was consistently ruled out for Maryland.
+This includes for the American Legion Bridge, the American Legion Bridge up to the I-270 spur, I-270 from MD 121 up to I-70 in Frederick, and I-495 from the I-270 spur around to the Woodrow Wilson Bridge.